-Read more about our Secure Communications and Verification work.
+Read more about our Secure Network Applications work.

 Work Package 6 - Networked quantum sensors

-This WP will propose ideas for experimental implementation and industrial exploitation.
+This work package will propose ideas for experimental implementation and industrial exploitation.
 To that end, it works closely with the hardware work packages on physical systems such as photonics, trapped ions, and solid state qubits like vacancy centres in diamond.

 Read more about our Networked Quantum Sensors work.

-Read more about our Quantum Digital Simulation work.
+Read more about our Quantum Enabled Discovery work.

-Read more about our Hybrid Classical/Quantum Computing work.
+Read more about our Quantum/Classical Emulation and Interfacing work.

 Work Package 9 - Capabilities and support